Daimler, BMW aim to merge their carsharing services: Manager Magazin

-FRANKFURT German carmakers Daimler and BMW aim to combine their car-sharing services Car2Go and DriveNow to better compete with U.S.-based ride-hailing service Uber [UBER.UL], German monthly Manager Magazin reported, citing sources.
+FRANKFURT (Reuters) - German carmakers Daimler and BMW aim to combine their car-sharing services Car2Go and DriveNow to better compete with U.S.-based ride-hailing service Uber [UBER.UL], German monthly Manager Magazin reported, citing sources.

 DriveNow, a joint venture between BMW and car rental firm Sixt founded in 2011, and Car2Go, started in 2008, plan to operate on a shared platform but to keep their individual brand names, the magazine reported.